 Similarly, it can include a valance at the top of the window to finish the look and can work exceptionally well in bay windows.

-Perhaps the most unique quality of Roman shades is their assortment of individual styles and the wide range of materials it can be made of, from wood to fabric, and natural materials such as bamboo.
+Perhaps the most unique quality of Roman shades is their assortment of individual styles and the wide range of materials they can be made of, from wood to fabric, and natural materials such as bamboo.

 Sheer Shades

-Sheer shades are a type of window covering which unite the aesthetic beauty of transparent curtains with the practicality of a traditional window shade.
+Sheer shades are a type of window covering which unites the aesthetic beauty of transparent curtains with the practicality of a traditional window shade.
 They fit in lightweight fabric sheets between panels of translucent fabric which creates a completely different look.

 When the sheer shade is drawn and the plates are closed, it provides adequate privacy for any living space.